ryuslash/eye-on-manga/README.md

 this phone that allows me to write software for it, I'm a developer and I have a great interest in C programming, sounds perfect to write something for.

+## Versioning

+Eye on Manga uses [Semantic Versioning](http://semver.org/), read it if you would like to know.